 Here's a great letter by the young Marx to Arnold Ruge from 1843, often published under the name 'For a ruthless Criticism of Everything existing'.
-I thought it was quite relevant to our discuss last week about Capital as blueprint, Marxist self-critique, and the future.
+I thought it was quite relevant to today's discussions about the Marxism(s) radical self-critique.

 For a Ruthless Criticism

 The reform of consciousness consists only in making the world aware of its own consciousness, in awakening it out of its dream about itself, in explaining to it the meaning of its own actions.
 Our whole object can only be – as is also the case in Feuerbach’s criticism of religion – to give religious and philosophical questions the form corresponding to man who has become conscious of himself.